Plaque psoriasis, CE approval for first TYK2 inhibitor-breakinglatest.news-Breaking Latest News

-Rome, 5th April. (beraking latest news Salute) – The European Commission (EC) has approved deucravacitinib, a first-in-class oral tyrosine kinase 2 (TYK2) inhibitor for the treatment of adult patients with moderate to severe plaque psoriasis who are candidates for systemic therapy.
-Deucravacitinib is the first oral therapy with a novel mechanism of action approved for this indication in the past 10 years.
+The European Commission (EC) has approved deucravacitinib, a first-in-class oral tyrosine kinase 2 (TYK2) inhibitor for the treatment of adult patients with moderate to severe plaque psoriasis who are candidates for systemic therapy.
+Deucravacitinib is the first oral therapy with a novel mechanism of action approved for this indication in the last 10 years.
 The therapeutic novelty was illustrated today in Milan at a press conference promoted by Bristol Myers Squibb (Bms).

 The decision of the EC – explains the pharmaceutical company in a note – is based on the results of the Phase 3 clinical studies POETYK PSO-1 and POETYK PSO-2, which demonstrated the superior efficacy of deucravacitinib, taken once a day, compared to placebo and apremilast taken twice daily, at weeks 16 and 24, with responses maintained through 52 weeks.
 Additional data from the POETYK PSO LTE (long term extension) study supported the approval.
 The POETYK clinical study program has demonstrated a consistent safety profile in patients over three years of continuous treatment.

 “The European approval of deucravacitinib undoubtedly represents an important milestone – adds Antonio Costanzo, Full Professor of Dermatology and director of the UOC of Dermatology at Irccs Istituto Clinico Humanitas – Rozzano, Milan -.
-AND? an oral therapy whose administration is very easy as it must be taken only once a day.
+It is an oral therapy whose administration is very easy as it must be taken only once a day.
 It also does not require laboratory monitoring.
-Clinical trials have demonstrated significant and sustained efficacy of deucravacitinib on multiple key endpoints, including skin clearance and symptom intensity.
+Clinical trials have shown deucravacitinib to have significant and sustained efficacy on multiple key endpoints, including skin clearance and symptom intensity.
 From a clinical point of view – observes Costanzo – it is a small molecule and the main therapeutic innovation is the very high selectivity of its mechanism of action.
 It manages to block only one protein, TYK2, essential for some receptors underlying the pathogenesis of psoriasis.
 At the same time, it does not inhibit other proteins such as JAK1, JAK2 or JAK3.
-All this translates into an?excellent efficacy of the treatment which also has good levels of safety and tolerability?.
+All this translates into excellent efficacy of the treatment which also has good levels of safety and tolerability”.

 From the two phase 3 clinical studies – the note details – it emerges that the most common adverse reaction is upper respiratory tract infection (18.9%) more frequently nasopharyngitis.
 The incidence of serious infections was 0.6%, compared with 0.5% in the placebo group.
 Most infections were mild or moderate in severity and did not lead to treatment discontinuation.
 In the first 16 weeks, infections occurred in 29.1% of treated patients, compared with 21.5% of those receiving placebo.
 The rate of infections and serious infections with deucravacitinib did not increase until week 52.
 The long-term safety profile in the extension study was consistent with findings from the Phase 3 studies.